Shopify/git-chain/README.md

 But if your second branch depends on changes in the first and your third branch on changes in the second you'll end up doing a lot of manual rebases in case one of your base branches changes (e.g. because you addressed a comment in a review).

-Git Chain Rebase can help you with automating this task.
-You can create specify a chain of branches and rebase them all with a single command: `git chain rebase`.
+Git Chain can help you with automating this task.
+You can specify a chain of branches and rebase them all with a single command: `git chain rebase`.